 Can You Get TDIU for Heart Conditions?

-Finally, as with rating most disabilities, VA must consider whether the veteran’s heart disease prevents the veteran from maintaining employment.
+Finally, as with rating most disabilities, the VA must consider whether the veteran’s heart disease prevents the veteran from maintaining employment.
 Knowing the symptoms of heart disease allows you to keep your doctors informed if you are having these symptoms.
 In addition, if your doctor is aware of your symptoms have him document them in your medical records.
 This makes it easier for the VA to assign the proper rating for your disability.

 For more information about Ischemic Heart Disease, download our free e-book.

 Have Questions About Ischemic Heart Disease and Agent Orange?

-If you’re struggling to obtain disability compensation for a presumptive condition, the team at Hill & Ponton can help.
+If you’re struggling to obtain disability compensation for a condition through presumptive service connection, the team at Hill & Ponton can help.
 Our veterans’ disability attorneys are committed to helping former service members and their family members file VA claims or obtain eligibility for VA disability benefits.
 Contact our law firm today for a free consultation.